 Southern Hokkaido [道南]

-The southwest part of Hokkaido is Oshima Peninsula like a tail of fish.
+There is Oshima Peninsula like a tail of fish in the southwest part.

 And, the region to the south of Sapporo and the peninsula are mountainous.

 Some cities are around Sapporo, but there are only a few cities in the other area.

 But Hakodate and Otaru is the historic cities.

 And there are a few active volcanos and the lakes created by the volcanos.

 In Addition, there are popular ski resorts such as Niseko in this region.

 Because the coastline curves widely, the routes of the railway and main roads make a detour.